PlantDaddy/FuzzAP/README.md

 Which should tell you the new virtual monitoring interface that has been created (something like mon 0)

-FuzzAP.py takes two required arguments.
-First argument is the interface to use, the second is the number of fake access points to generate.
+FuzzAP.py takes four required arguments.
+First argument is the interface to use, the second is the number of fake access points to generate, the third is a file of OUIs, fourth is a file full of SSIDs

+sudo python fuzzap.py \<interface\> \<number of APs\> \<OUI file\> \<ssid file\>

+If you want to run this out of the repository:

-python fuzzap.py \<interface \> \<number of APs\>
+sudo python fuzzap.py \<interface\> \<number of APs\> common.txt ssid.txt

 What it looks like from a client perspective: http://imgur.com/QsoFP1a